XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

       	online_delete=2000
       	advisory_delete=1

-    - Set `advisory_delete` to `1` to require approval before running online deletion.
+    - Set `advisory_delete` to `1` to run online deletion only when prompted.
 (Set it to `0` to run online deletion automatically as new ledger versions become available.)
     - Set `online_delete` to the minimum number of ledger versions to keep after running online deletion.
 The server accumulates more history than this until online deletion runs.

     {% include '_snippets/conf-file-location.md' %}<!--_ -->